fah-ayon/Microprocessor/Readme.md

    - Each lab exercise is contained within its own directory.
    - Explore the code and comments to understand the concepts.

-3. **Run the Project**
-   - Navigate to the `Grocery_Inventory_Management_System` directory.
-   - Follow the instructions provided in the `README` within the project folder to execute the program.

 ---